 Put your mushrooms in a large mixing bowl.

-Drizzle oil over the mushrooms, 1 teaspoon of tamari or soy sauce and 1/2 a teaspoon of maple syrup or sugar.
+Drizzle oil over the mushrooms, 1 teaspoon of tamari or soy sauce, the vinegar and 1/2 a teaspoon of maple syrup or sugar.

 Sprinkle 2 teaspoons of sesame seeds over the mushrooms.